Feeling Like You’ll Never Succeed?

 You're probably judging your progress against an illusion

-Let’s talk about how to prepare for the next phase of your business in a calm, restorative way.
+Let’s talk about how to prepare for the next year of your business in a calm, restorative way.

 That is, without shame, shouting or kale.
 Unless you like kale, in which case knock yourself out.